-Before beginning the summer as Amplifier’s first and only intern, I’m not sure I had ever even heard of “collaborative giving.”
+Before beginning the summer as Amplifier’s intern, I’m not sure I had ever even heard of “collaborative giving.”
 Now, after 10 enriching, empowering, and fun weeks, my perception of philanthropy has drastically transformed and expanded, and undoubtedly for the better.
-Here are some of my major takeaways.1.
-Giving is for everybody!
+Here are some of my major takeaways.

 Before Amplifier, my experiences with philanthropy had been few and far between.
 I had witnessed organizations hosting fancy galas, famous entrepreneurs pledging millions of dollars, and GoFundMe crowdsourcing campaigns.
 Essentially, my impression was that philanthropic giving was only accessible to those who had tons of money or networks of at least a hundred people.
 While these are viable options for giving, with Amplifier, I have learned that anyone can give.
 It is not simply about the amount pledged, but also the intention with which the donation is made.
 Knowing not only where the money is going but also why it is going there makes all the difference.

-2. There is no wrong way to give.
+2. There are many right ways to give.

 I have experienced such a wide array of what Amplifier’s work does, that when I start talking about the organization I preface with this: It isn’t a question of what Amplifier does do, it’s more so about what it doesn’t do.
 I have loved working in this office for many reasons, but one of my favorites is that this is a “yes, and…” environment.
 Amplifier wants its participants, leaders, and partners to succeed and make their visions come to life, whatever they may be.
 As long as you are giving together, you are giving better, and Amplifier’s flexibility helps its diverse partners, giving circles, and community members achieve just that.